ibm-cloud-docs/app-configuration/faqts.md

 {: #faq-ac-eval}
 {: faq}
 Yes.
 Debugging can be enabled for {{site.data.keyword.appconfig_short}} SDK.
 As an example, use code `client.setDebug(true)` to enable more traces for Node.js SDK.
-Refer to [SDK] (/docs/app-configuration?topic=app-configuration-ac-sdks) documentation for specific SDKs.
+Refer to [SDK](/docs/app-configuration?topic=app-configuration-ac-sdks) documentation for specific SDKs.

 ## How can I get real-time updates of feature flag or properties in my application?
 {: #faq-ac-updates}